Kernel Methods in the Deep Ritz framework: Theory and practice: Introduction

 \section{Introduction}

-Application of different machine learning tools to approximate solutions to partial differential equations~(PDEs) has been an active direction of research in the past years~\cite{raissi2019physicsinformed,brunton2024promising}.
+Application of different machine learning tools to approximate solutions to partial differential equations~(PDEs) are dating back to the 1990s \cite{lee1990neural,dissanayake1994neural} and have been an active direction of research especially in the past years~\cite{raissi2019physicsinformed,brunton2024promising}.
 A particularly prominent example is the~\emph{deep Ritz method}, first introduced in~\cite{e2018deepritz}, which makes use of the equivalent formulation of a variational problem as an energy minimization task.
 In the original deep Ritz method, deep neural networks are used as ansatz functions.

-In this contribution, we replace the neural networks in the deep Ritz method by kernel methods (see~\Cref{sec:kernel-methods} for a short introduction into kernel methods).
+In this contribution, we replace the neural networks in the deep Ritz method by kernel methods.
 The linear structure of the resulting ansatz space allows for simple yet powerful a priori error estimates and convergence rates.
 Such error estimates and convergence rates are only rarely available for neural networks in the deep Ritz context and require extensive analysis, see~\cite{lu2021priori,jiao2023error}.
+Besides the theoretical derivations, this paper focuses in particular on extensive numerical experiments comparing several approaches in different problem settings.